 I have a love affair with gardening.
 Not only do I find digging in the dirt to be a very satisfying activity, I thoroughly enjoy visiting gardens for inspiration.
 The gardens in Victoria, BC in spring are exceptional places to visit.
 They’re very much alive and bursting with colour while the rest of Canada may or may not be buried under snow.

-The Teahouse at Abkhazi Garden
+Check out the Teahouse at Abkhazi Garden

 The gardens are a work of love created by Prince and Princess Abkhazi, famous for a friendship and romance that spanned seven decades, and survived the horrors of WWII – including both of them being interned for a time.
 They didn’t start the garden until they were in their forties shortly after they got married in 1946.